Sky Report

 Lunar Calendar

-May 1st is the Full Moon.
-Starting from the 2nd on, the Moon is waning.
-The New Moon on the 16th ends this cycle.
-From the 17th onward, the Moon is waxing which means its surface is becoming more illuminated.
-The Moon is full again on May 31st.
-The Last Quarter is on the 9th, and the First Quarter is on the 23rd.
+The month of June begins with the Moon waning.
+The New Moon on the 14th ends this cycle.
+From the 15th onward, the Moon is waxing which means its surface is becoming more illuminated.
+The Moon is full again on June 29th.
+The Last Quarter is on the 8th, and the First Quarter is on the 21st.